mathie/mathie.github.io/_posts/2013-12-06-nanowrimo.markdown

   off my regular blog/morning pages schedule a little.
 This is a little retrospective on the month.
 category: Writing
+tags:
+  - nanowrimo
+  - pragmatic programmers
+  - o'reilly
-tags: nanowrimo, pragmatic programmers, o'reilly, imposter syndrome
+  - imposter syndrome
 ---
 November is [National Novel Writing Month](http://nanowrimo.org/) (NaNoWriMo), though given its international reach, maybe it should be rebranded as